 - Transportation service providers

 - Federally funded contractors

 Although the job descriptions vary widely, applied mathematicians are primarily involved in problem solving, either using existing mathematical techniques, or designing and creating new mathematical tools.
 The demand for professionals with a deep mathematical knowledge is growing in many industries, and particularly in some emerging fields, such as:

 - Data Mining and Data Privacy

 - Finance and Economics

 - Ecology, Epidemiology, Environment

-To prepare for a successful career as an applied mathematician, it is important to obtain a solid foundation in mathematical tools such as differential equations, linear algebra, matrices, combinatorics, probability and statistics, as well as computing and programming skills.
+To prepare for a successful career as a mathematician, it is important to obtain a solid foundation in mathematical tools such as differential equations, linear algebra, matrices, combinatorics, probability and statistics, as well as computing and programming skills.
 It is also important to be able to apply these skills to real-life problems, and to achieve practical results.
-The Applied Math major at Wheaton College provides a solid academic foundation for a mathematical profession.
+The mathematics major at Wheaton College provides a solid academic foundation for a mathematical profession.

 The faculty has ties with the Society for Industrial and Applied Mathematics (SIAM), the Mathematical Association of America (MAA), and the American Statistical Association (ASA), national organizations that provide networking opportunities and assistance with career counseling and placement.